 Travel insurance can help you with those lost days you missed because you needed medical care.
 Or you planned for a trip in your 8th month of pregnancy and couldn’t go because your midwife said no. Travel insurance to the rescue!

-Get you some travel insurance!
-Normally I’m not a big fan, especially since Disney can be pretty lenient with planning BUT when you’re pregnant, you tend to have some anxiety, so anything that makes you feel better is a good idea!
+Normally we don’t go for travel insurance, especially since Disney can be pretty lenient with planning, BUT when you’re pregnant, you tend to have some anxiety, so anything that makes you feel better is a good idea!

 P.S.Know where the bathrooms are at all times